 The learning experience of participating in our MA programme is one in which you will be challenged by lecturers and fellow-students to think deeply about culture and society, the role and value of the arts and heritage, and to reflect upon how you can develop your own management skills to be an effective leader or team player in a cultural organisation.
 In recent years, the taught MA course has attracted an increasing number of high calibre international students, which has helped to enrich the learning experience for all participants.

-The Graduate Diploma in Cultural Policy and Arts Management is a full-time (one year) and part-time (over two years) 60 credit programme.
-It complements the School's existing full-time 1-year taught Masters Degree programme, and offers a flexible pathway for candidates to achieve a Graduate Diploma qualification.
+The Graduate Diploma in Cultural Policy and Arts Management is a full-time (one year) 60 credit programme.
+It complements the School's existing full-time (one-year) taught Masters Degree programme, and offers a flexible pathway for candidates to achieve a Graduate Diploma qualification.

 There is also an option to convert the Graduate Diploma qualification into a taught Masters Degree award.
 Find out more & apply >>>

 The postgraduate programme at UCD School of Art History and Cultural Policy incorporates research degrees at MLitt and PhD level in Art History, and in Cultural Policy and Arts Management.